machinewrapped/gpt-subtrans/readme.md

 By default The translated subtitles will be written to a new SRT file in the same directory with the target langugage appended to the original filename.

-It is highly recommended to use Subtitle Edit's (https://www.nikse.dk/subtitleedit) "Fix Common Errors" to clean up the translated subtitles (e.g. to add line breaks).
+Subtitle Edit's (https://www.nikse.dk/subtitleedit) "Fix Common Errors" can help to clean up the translated subtitles, though some of its functionality is now covered by the post-process option (`--postprocess`) in GPT-Subtrans.

 ### GUI
-For most people the [Subtrans GUI](https://github.com/machinewrapped/gpt-subtrans/wiki/GUI#gui-subtrans) is the best and easiest way to use the program.
+The [Subtrans GUI](https://github.com/machinewrapped/gpt-subtrans/wiki/GUI#gui-subtrans) is the best and easiest way to use the program.
 After installation, launch the GUI with the `gui-subtrans` command or shell script, and hopefully the rest should be self-explanatory.

 See the project wiki for further details on how to use the program.

 ### Command Line

-Before use these scripts, you need to change directory to scripts folder and activate the environment.
 GPT-Subtrans can be used as a console command or shell script.
+The install scripts create a cmd or sh file in the project root for each provider, which will take care of activating the virtual environment and calling the corresponding translation script.

 The most basic usage is:
 ```
 gpt-subtrans <path_to_srt_file> --target_language <target_language>
 gemini-subtrans <path_to_srt_file> --target_language <target_language>